Jean E. Bogner

 My research has focused on near-surface materials & processes including field-scale measurements & process-based modeling of soil gas and aqueous transport through sediments, soils, and waste.
 A major area of interest has been landfill gas generation, transport & emission processes, as well as the technology for commercial-scale landfill CH4 utilization.
 Recent investigations using a new field-validated model (CALMIM) have focused on how seasonal climate influences CH4 emissions inclusive of oxidation from various cover soils at specific sites.
 Collaborators during 4 decades have included university researchers, Federal & state research groups, international research & regulatory agencies, private industry, and municipalities in the U.S., Europe, Africa, Australia, and Asia.

-- Emissions of high global warming potential GHGs from California landfills.
-Funded by California Air Resources Board under subcontract to UIC from California Polytechnic State University:
+Emissions f high global warming potential GHGs from California landfills.
+Funded by California Air Resources Board under subcontract to UIC from California Polytechnic State University.
+2014-2016.

-- Effect of biochar-amended cover soils on landfill CH4 emissions and oxidation.
-Co-P.I., National Science Foundation grant to Dr. Krishna Reddy, Dept. of Civil & Materials Engineering, UIC:
+Effect of biochar-amended cover soils on landfill CH4emissions and oxidation.
+Co-P.I., National Science Foundation grant to Dr. Krishna Reddy, Dept. of Civil & Materials Engineering, UIC.
+2012-2015.

 Overview of CALMIM Model: